Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Application to NSABP B-40 Trial

 Here we apply the proposed method to the NSABP B-40 study \citep{bear2012bevacizumab, bear2015neoadjuvant}.
 Among the 1206 enrolled participants, 13 withdrew consent, 7 had missing data and 2 had had inoperable disease after chemotherapy.
-Another 15 patients did not have nodal assessment so their pCR status were not ascertained.
-We conducted our analysis among the rest 1169 patients.
+Another 15 patients did not have nodal assessment so their pCR status was not ascertained.
+We conduct our analysis among the rest 1169 patients.
 Our purpose is to estimate the causal treatment effect in 3-year EFS and OS among patients who would obtain a pCR had bevacizumab been added to their treatment regimen.
-KM estimates were used since there were 61 patients censored at 3 years.
+KM estimates are used since there are 61 patients censored at 3 years.

-To apply our method, the clinical tumor size was used as the baseline auxiliary covariate $X$.
-Patients were grouped into four nearly equal-sized groups: 2-3 cm, 3.1-4 cm, 4.1-6 cm and $>$6 cm, based on breast cancer expert knowledge.
-We coded these four tumor size groups into $\{0,1,2,3\}$, respectively.
+To apply our method, the clinical tumor size is used as the baseline auxiliary covariate $X$.
+Patients are grouped into four nearly equal-sized groups: 2-3 cm, 3.1-4 cm, 4.1-6 cm and $>$6 cm, based on breast cancer expert knowledge.
+We code these four tumor size groups into $\{0,1,2,3\}$, respectively.
 Among the 589 patients in the control arm, the proportions of those who achieved pCR in each patient group are 28\%, 23\%, 22\% and 17\%, respectively; among the 580 patients in the treatment arm, the proportions of those who achieved pCR are 31\%, 26\%, 25\% and 27\%, respectively.
 This does not violate the monotonicity assumption $S_i(0) \leq S_i(1)$.
 The 3-year long-term outcome status $Y_i=1$ if the patient $i$ survived within the first 3 years and 0 otherwise.

-We calculated the 95\% bootstrap confidence intervals from $500$ bootstrap samples.
+We calculate the 95\% bootstrap confidence intervals from $500$ bootstrap samples.
 The estimated causal treatment effect in 3-year EFS among those who would obtained pCR under treatment is $\widehat{\theta}_{\text{EFS}}=0.180$ (95\% CI=(0.056, 0.377)) with $\widehat{\bm{\beta}}=(-1.797,-5.874,0.285)$.
 The estimated causal treatment effect in 3-year OS among those who would obtained pCR under treatment is $\widehat{\theta}_{\text{OS}}=0.175$ (95\% CI=(0.062, 0.354)) with $\widehat{\bm{\beta}}=(-1.85,-4.764,0.289)$.
 For both scenarios, because 0 is outside of the 95\% CIs, we would claim that the addition of bevacizumab improves 3-year EFS and OS among patients who would respond to neoadjuvant chemotherapy plus bevacizumab at a 95\% confidence level.